Designing quantum technologies with a quantum computer: Additional Considerations and Outlook

+Although the QWC decomposition substantially reduces per-circuit gate count and circuit depth, measurement overhead remains a significant cost.
+Estimating each matrix element with additive precision $\epsilon$ through direct sampling generally requires $\mathcal{O}(1/\epsilon^{2})$ repetitions, and finite-shot fluctuations can be amplified by the conditioning of the Krylov overlap matrix $S$.
+Nevertheless, the Toeplitz approximation reduces the number of distinct matrix elements that must be estimated, while the QWC partitioning also enables grouped measurements of commuting Pauli operators, independently lowering the total shot budget.
+Under realistic noisy-device conditions, the reduction in circuit depth becomes increasingly significant, since shallower circuits accumulate less coherent control error and decoherence.

-Further analysis of measurement cost will be essential to assess the feasibility of sQKFF on real quantum hardware.
-Krylov-subspace approaches are notoriously sensitive to noise because the overlap matrix $S$ is often ill-conditioned, so practical implementations typically regularize by projecting onto the subspace associated with eigenvalues above a chosen threshold \cite{Kirby2024, Yoshioka2025}.
-In sQKFF, finite-shot Hadamard tests introduce statistical fluctuations in the estimated elements of $S$ and $H$, as well as in the probability distributions used for reference-state selection, and these fluctuations can be amplified by the conditioning of $S$.
-Consequently, although each circuit instance can be shallow, achieving additive precision $\epsilon$ in the required matrix elements by direct sampling generally demands $\mathcal{O}(1/\epsilon^{2})$ repetitions, so wall-clock time can be dominated by shot count when executions are serialized.
-Two complementary mitigations are available: using recent advances to reduce shot overhead \cite{Lee2025}, including new subspace methods that exploit symmetries to reduce the number of distinct Hamiltonian terms that must be measured, resulting in substantial shot savings \cite{patel2025quantumsenioritybasedsubspaceexpansion}, and circuit repetitions can be parallelized between multiple QPUs using distributed execution strategies by shot \cite{Bisicchia2024ShotWise, Barral2025ReviewDQC}.
-Alternatively, when coherent access to the circuit (and its inverse) is available, one can replace classical sampling with amplitude-estimation variants of the Hadamard test, which reduce the query complexity to $\mathcal{O}(1/\epsilon)$ at the cost of deeper, controlled circuits \cite{Brassard2002QAE}.
-Beyond measurement overhead, our results indicate that long-time accuracy is primarily limited by reference-state choice: selecting states to maximize overlap with either the initial state or a short-time evolved state is insufficient, motivating more dynamics-aware selection criteria that can achieve reliable long-time evolution with fewer Trotter steps and reduced quantum resources.
+Krylov-subspace methods are known to be particularly sensitive to noise because the overlap matrix $S$ may become ill-conditioned, so practical implementations often regularize the problem by projecting onto subspaces associated with eigenvalues above a chosen threshold \cite{Kirby2024, Yoshioka2025}.
+In sQKFF, statistical fluctuations originating from finite-shot Hadamard tests affect both the estimated Krylov matrices and the probability distributions used for reference-state selection.
+Consequently, wall-clock execution time may become dominated by sampling cost when circuit evaluations are serialized.
+Several complementary mitigation strategies are available, including recent approaches for reducing shot overhead through symmetry-adapted subspace methods \cite{Lee2025, patel2025quantumsenioritybasedsubspaceexpansion}, distributed shot-parallel execution across multiple QPUs \cite{Bisicchia2024ShotWise, Barral2025ReviewDQC}, and amplitude-estimation variants of the Hadamard test, which reduce query complexity to $\mathcal{O}(1/\epsilon)$ at the cost of deeper controlled circuits \cite{Brassard2002QAE}.